 We have engaged a single manufacturer to produce VAL-083 GMP active pharmaceutical ingredient and a single manufacturer to produce VAL-083 drug product for our clinical studies.
-In addition, we have relied on our manufacturing partner, Guangxi Wuzhou Pharmaceutical Company, for the manufacture of clinical supply of VAL-083 for our preclinical and Phase 2 clinical studies being conducted in China.
+In addition, we previously have relied on our manufacturing partner, Guangxi Wuzhou Pharmaceutical Company, for the manufacture of clinical supply of VAL-083 for our preclinical studies as well as our now-completed Phase 2 clinical study conducted in China.
 If our manufacturer's facility were damaged or destroyed, or otherwise subject to disruption, it would require substantial lead-time to replace our clinical supply.
 In such event, we would be forced to rely entirely on other third-party contract manufacturers for an indefinite period of time.
 We do not currently have established relationships with any back-up manufacturers.
 At this time no drug product has been manufactured by a third-party back-up manufacturer.
 Any disruptions or delays by our third-party manufacturers or Guangxi Wuzhou Pharmaceutical Company or their failure to meet regulatory compliance could impair our ability to develop VAL-083, which would adversely affect our business and results of operations.

 We rely on these third-party manufacturers to provide drug product supply for all of our clinical studies for VAL-083.
 There is no assurance that such a supplier will be able to meet our needs from a technical, timing, or cost-effective manner.
-Our failure to enter into appropriate agreements with such a third-party manufacturer would delay, or halt, our clinical studies.
+Our failure to execute appropriate agreements with such a third-party manufacturer would delay, or halt, our clinical studies.

-We do not have a clinical supply of REM-001.
-Moreover, we do not have our own manufacturing facilities nor have we contracted with third-parties to manufacture product for us.
-If we are unable to contract with suitable third-party manufacturers, or if third-party manufacturers fail to meet applicable regulatory requirements or to supply us for any reason, we will be unable to complete clinical studies for REM-001 Therapy and our business will be materially impaired.
+We do not have a clinical supply of REM-001 and we do not have our own manufacturing facilities.
+If a third-party manufacturer fails to meet applicable regulatory requirements or to supply us for any reason, we will be unable to complete clinical studies for REM-001 Therapy and our business will be materially impaired.

-We do not have a clinical supply of REM-001.
-Our plan calls for the use of a third-party manufacturer to produce the product for us.
+We have engaged manufacturers to produce REM-001 GMP pharmaceutical ingredient for our planned clinical studies.
+Our plan calls for the use third-party manufacturers to produce the product for us.
 If and when approved, we intend to have a third-party manufacture commercial supplies of the product as well.
 We have not yet completed the transfer of the technology or manufactured the product at these facilities and our failure to timely do so will delay the commencement of our clinical studies and may also impact the timing for the submission of our NDA for REM-001 Therapy.